 How to Compute Technical Debt Ratio

 Like any statement that should inspire decisions, we’re best normalizing both the time and the costs involved.
-The cost to build can be calculated by gauging how long a line of code takes for your developers to churn out, and the total LOC in a particular section of code.
+There are various ways to measure technical debt.
+We’ll use one strategy here: The cost to build can be calculated by gauging how long a line of code takes for your developers to churn out, and the total LOC in a particular section of code.

 The time it takes to fix the codebase can be pulled from consensus.
 It’s wise to base how long it will take to fix something on how complex it is.
 You could point to several metrics like the lead and cycle times associated with tasks of the same nature.
 However, they too are often measured while you were in the process of building technical debt.